matthew-yates/NanodropPrinter/hardware/printBed/README.md

 ![assembled print bed with glass](https://github.com/matthew-yates/NanodropPrinter/blob/main/images/printBed2.png)

 The parametric design file for the 3D printed parts is provided in "printBedParts.scad".
-In this file, all the required parts (four corner clamps, two left side supports, and two right side supports) are arranged to all producting in a single print job, as illustrated below.
+In this file, half the required parts (two corner clamps, one left side support, and one right side support) are arranged for a single print job, as illustrated below.
+The print job must be run twice to produce all of the required parts.

 ![print bed parts](https://github.com/matthew-yates/NanodropPrinter/blob/main/images/printBedParts.png)